DIYODEmag/DIYsplay/README.md

 ### Custom Display Firmware
 If you want to take DIYsplay one step further, you can program your own firmware onto it.
 This allows you to choose exactly what screens you want onto it, and even make your own.
 We did it ourselves to make the pre-loaded DIYsplay firmware that comes with every DIYsplay.

->**Please note that once you have programmed your own firmware onto the DIYsplay, the setScreen() and setData() functions may not function as expected.** These functions operate on specific bindings that will break once the order or selection of screens have changed.
+**Please note that once you have programmed your own firmware onto the DIYsplay, the setScreen() and setData() functions may not function as expected.** These functions operate on specific bindings that will break once the order or selection of screens have changed.
 It's nothing permanent - you can just re-program our default firmware in any case and go back to factory configuration.

+### Contributing
+This code isn't perfect.
+There are plenty of bugfixes and optimisations that could be made in this library.
+If you'd like to contribute, feel free to fork this library and create a pull request with your changes.